 When you speak, what is the first thing you say?

-One of the most popular ways to describe the voice that we hear in our head, is by giving it a celebrity reference.
-This of course is one of the reasons why celebrity spokespeople are a popular choice for many top brands.
+One of the most popular ways to describe the voice that we hear in our head is by giving it a celebrity reference.
+This is one of the reasons why celebrity spokespeople are a popular choice for many top brands.

 Here, we’ll explore your brand’s celebrity persona, and examine what qualities make your chosen star a great fit.